How to Attract Orioles to Your Garden

 If you are lucky enough to have willows, poplars, elms or cherry trees in your yard, you already have a favorable environment to attract orioles.
 If you don’t, however, there are still several simple ways to attract orioles to your garden.

 Orioles feed on insects and caterpillars, but also like nuts, suet, and fruit such as oranges, cherries, apples, pears or bananas.

-In addition to offering the oriole nectar from the recipe below, consider offering chopped fruit on a feeding platform, or nailing half an orange to a tree (simply hammer in the nail, then force the nail through the skin of the orange).
-Replace fruit daily to ensure the food is fresh and doesn’t go moldy.
+As well as offering oriole nectar from the recipe shown below, consider offering chopped fruit on a feeding platform or nailing half an orange to a tree – simply hammer in the nail, then force the nail through the skin of the orange.

 There’s no need to buy expensive Oriole nectar – make your own, from this simple recipe: